What are the Seven Parts of a Business Letter?

 Writing a professional business letter is a vital part of business communication.

-Written communication to customers, vendors, or other businesses is a developed skill that requires practice.
+Written communication with customers, vendors, or other businesses is a developed skill that requires practice.

-Understanding the proper business letter format, the parts of a business letter, and practicing writing is key to effective business correspondence.
+Understanding the proper business letter format and the parts of a business letter and practicing writing is key to effective business correspondence.

-It is important to know the audience so the tone of the letter can be professional but not overly formal.
+It is important to know the audience so the letter’s tone can be professional but not overly formal.

-When drafting a letter, the author should assume that the reader has limited time and that they are looking for the bottom line and how it relates to them.
+When drafting a letter, the author should assume that the reader has limited time and is looking for the bottom line and how it relates to them.

-Make sure the substance is clear, specific, and to the point so the reader can make a quick assessment of the letter.
+Ensure the substance is clear, specific, and to the point so the reader can quickly assess the letter.

 This includes proofing the letter for content clarity and typos.